undertherain/vsmlib/docs/source/tutorial/evaluating.rst

 Word analogy task
 -----------------

 One of the de-facto standard intrinsic evaluations for word embeddings is the word analogy task.
 The dataset known as the Google test set became the de-facto standard for evaluating word embeddings, but it is not balanced and samples only 15 linguistic relations, with 19,544 questions in total.
-We developed BATS - a test set that is considerably larger (98,000 questions) and is balanced: it contains 40 different relations of 4 types (inflections, derivational morphology, lexicographic and encyclopedic semantics) with 50 unique pairs per relation.
+A newer dataset is `BATS <http://www.aclweb.org/anthology/N16-2002>`_: it is considerably larger (98,000 questions) and is balanced: it contains 40 different relations of 4 types (inflections, derivational morphology, lexicographic and encyclopedic semantics) with 50 unique pairs per relation.

-VSMlib comes with this test set and the script to test 6 different methods of solving word analogies.
+VSMlib comes with the script to test 6 different methods of solving word analogies.
 You can run the script from command line, indicating the path to the config file as the only argument.

 .. code:: python